- Modern businesses need financial agility to compete in the marketplace.

 Make sure your banking partner has adequate breadth.

 5. Global reach

-With customers equipped to learn about and interact with brands in new, more intuitive ways, and with import and export opportunities ever-expanding, organizations increasingly must be prepared to operate across national borders, managing customer interactions, employment, foreign currency risks and supply chain issues across the globe.
+With customers equipped to learn about and interact with brands in new, more intuitive ways, and with import and export opportunities ever-expanding, organizations must be prepared to operate across national borders.
+This means managing customer interactions, employment, foreign currency risks, and supply chain issues across the globe.

 Banks with dedicated international services can make it easier to transition to a global business model, even in small ways, as your company grows.